komputerowiec/enable-annotation-attributes-examination/README.md

 mvn -Pnolog test -Dtest=PointedConfigurationApplicationTest
 ```

 __NOTE__: In JRE 9+, the CGLIB library spits out warnings which can spoil the readability of the actual output.
-To suppress this warning add `--DargLine="--illegal-access=deny""` option to the `mvn` command invocation.
+To suppress this warning add `-DargLine="--illegal-access=deny""` option to the `mvn` command invocation.

 Among other maven related messages, the following output should appear in a terminal: